Cypress College LGBTQ+ Resources

 In the state of California, a person can designate “female,” “male,” or “nonbinary” as their legal sex.
 A person’s legal sex appears on their birth certificate and other government-issued identification, including a driver’s license.

-Students who wish to change their legal sex must supply supporting legal documentation and submit the Personal Information Change Form, as well as a copy of a photo ID, to Admissions & Records (email@example.com).
+Students who wish to change their legal sex must supply supporting legal documentation and submit the Personal Information Change Form.
 You can find more about how to change your legal sex in the state of California on the California Courts website.

 What do I do if campus employees do not use my chosen name and/or personal pronouns?